Meeting Minutes May 20, 2022

-Dan Truckey asked to have his comments after the presentation by Engineer Schmitt.
+Dan Truckey asked to present his comments after the presentation by Engineer Schmitt.

-On MOTION by Supervisor Jensen, seconded by Supervisor Leishear, with all in favor, the Board approved Resident Dan Truckey making comments after the report of Engineer Schmitt.
+On MOTION by Supervisor Jensen, seconded by Supervisor Leishear, with all in favor, the Board approved that Resident Dan Truckey can make comments after the report of Engineer Schmitt.

-Kathryn Kehlmeier commented on the impact community use of Next Door focus as it relates to the COA and CID.
+Kathryn Kehlmeier commented on the impact of community use of Next Door as it relates to the COA and CID.

 Lisa Saeger was opposed to the removal of Audience Comments at the end of the meeting.

-Steve McNamee commented that he found District records at his meeting with Supervisor Kish at the Water Treatment Plant.
+Steve McNamee commented that he found District records at his meeting with Supervisor Kish while they were at the Water Treatment Plant.

 J.C.
 Sanchez reported that he will place the monument on his property, so now it can be removed from the Agenda.

-Because of concerns from the Audience, the Board decided to keep the Audience Comments Agenda item at the end of the meeting.
+Because of concerns from the Audience, the Board decided to keep the Audience Comments Agenda item at the beginning and at the end of the meeting.